Top 10 DIY Terrarium TipsLearn how to make a terrarium, the best plants for terrariums, care, maintenance and more.

 If memories of past terrarium fads are flooding back, rest assured, today's terrariums are more about bringing nature indoors and less about filling far-out fishbowls.
 And garden design definitely comes into play, albeit in a drastically reduced landscape.

 Here are some hints to get you started:

-- Find a suitable receptacle.Start by accessing your attic and digging out that stray vase, canning jar, apothecary jar, candy dish, cookie jar or whatever (I recently gave a glass teapot a second career).
-Almost anything works.
+1. Find a suitable container.Start by digging out that stray vase, canning jar, apothecary jar, candy dish, cookie jar or whatever — almost anything works.
 If you can get your hands in the mouth of whatever you're planning to use, it will make it easier.
 A lid makes the environment lower-maintenance.
-But even if the venue doesn't come with a top, you can always balance a glass plate.
-Or leave the container open and check it for moisture more often.
+But even if the container doesn't come with a lid, you can always top with a glass plate or leave the container open and check it for moisture more often.
 (Shop terrariums on Amazon.)

-- For a planting medium, select a light, humus-soil potting mix.
+5. Add potting soil.For a planting medium, select a light, humus-soil potting mix.
 Add enough soil to cover plant roots.

-- Let those creative juices flow when designing a terrarium.
+7. Get creative.Let those creative juices flow when designing a terrarium.
 Mix textures, add a small orb, marble or faux mushroom to serve as a complement.
 Think color, think balance and unleash your inner landscape architect.

 10. Get some fresh air.Every 10 days or so, give the terrarium a little fresh air.
 Open the lid for half a day, then close it up again.
 If no condensation appears after closing, add a very small amount of water.

 It's simple, it's fun, it's creative and it can change your world.